-This return provides the FSA with a point-in-time estimate of the valuation uncertainty around a firm's fair-value positions in the context of the size and risk of its positions.
-The value of the positions at the downside end of the spread of valuation uncertainty will be equivalent to the prudent valuation of the firm's positions as determined using the rules laid out in GENPRU 1.3.4R and GENPRU 1.3.14R to 1.3.34R.
+This return provides the appropriate regulator with a point-in-time estimate of the valuation uncertainty around a firm's fair-value positions in the context of the size and risk of its positions.
+The value of the positions at the downside end of the spread of valuation uncertainty will be equivalent to the prudent valuation of the firm's positions as determined using the rules laid out in articles 24, 34 and 105 of the EU CRR.